Rîbnița: History

 Rîbnița was founded in 1628 as the Ruthenian village Rybnytsia, its name meaning "fishery" (from рꙑба, "fish").
 As early as 1657, Rîbnița was mentioned in documents as an important town.
 Rybnica, as it was known in Polish, was a private town of the Koniecpolski, Lubomirski, Kożuchowski noble families, administratively located in the Bracław County in the Bracław Voivodeship in the Lesser Poland Province of the Kingdom of Poland.
 In 1672 it fell to the Ottoman Empire, but was regained by Poland in 1699.
 Strong Western European influences can be seen in this formerly Polish town.
 Following the Second Partition of Poland, in 1793, Rîbnița passed from Poland to Russia.
 In 1802 the Saint Michael church was built, and in 1817 the Saint Joseph church was built.

 After the fall of Tsarist Russia, it became part of the newly formed Ukrainian People's Republic in 1917, then fell to Soviet Ukraine in 1919, and eventually became part of the Moldavian Autonomous Oblast in 1924, which was soon converted into the Moldavian Autonomous Soviet Socialist Republic, and the Moldavian Soviet Socialist Republic in 1940 during World War II.
-From 1941 to 1944, it was administered by Romania as part of the Transnistria Governorate.
-On March 17, 1944, during World War II, the Nazis executed almost 400 prisoners, Soviet citizens at Rîbnița.
+In August 1941 the town was occupied by German and Romanian armies, but soon afterwards transferred to a Romanian civilian administration as part of the Transnistria Governorate.
+The town served as transit point for around 25,000 Jews deported from Bessarabia during the Holocaust.
+In late August the Romanian authorities created a ghetto with a population of around 3,000, however by December more than half had died due to hunger, disease and cold.
+Leaving the ghetto without permission was strictly forbidden, with 48 Jews being executed on April 4, 1942 for being found outside the ghetto.
+On 19 March 1944, the Rîbnița massacre took place, in which about 200 detainees held at a penitentiary in the city were shot by German soldiers, with only a few people surviving.